IanB618/MLO-Spectrograph/ics/README.md

 Copy `.env.example` to `.env` and adjust values.

 By default, all devices use mock backends.
+Set `ICS_BACKEND_MODE=indi` to use an INDI server for the science camera and lens controller.

 ## Architecture